Lucky Brand

 • There’s no evidence it provides financial security to its suppliers, which can result in poor working conditions and wages.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Lucky Brand “Not Good Enough”.
+Here we rate Lucky Brand “Very Poor”.
 These are a few factors influencing its score:

 • There’s no evidence it has an animal welfare policy.

-Based on all publicly available information we’ve reviewed, we rate Lucky Brand “Not Good Enough” overall.
+Based on all publicly available information we’ve reviewed, we rate Lucky Brand “We Avoid” overall.